neilgunter/mr-system-admin/050-ssh-key-pairs.md

 # SSH Key Pairs

-If you’re managing Linux systems for real, you’ll live and die by SSH keys.
+If you're managing Linux systems for real, you'll live and die by SSH keys.
 Passwords are for tourists.
 But poorly handled keys are a security mess waiting to happen.

 ---